Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 </div>
 <figure markdown>
   <figcaption>
-        <strong><a name='figure_02'>Figure 2</a></strong>: The SDoF fit method's predicted tip deflections vs the measured tip deflections.
+        <strong><a name='figure_03'>Figure 3</a></strong>: The SDoF fit method's predicted tip deflections vs the measured tip deflections.
   </figcaption>
 </figure>

-[Figure 2](#figure_02) reveals our model is not a good fit for the measured tip deflections.
+[Figure 3](#figure_03) reveals our model is not a good fit for the measured tip deflections.
 The two lines share some resemblance, but our fit is far from satisfactory.

 One thing our model does capture is the increase in amplitude around $n=560$.
 This suggests we are on the right track, but we need to refine our model further.

-However, there are two obvious shortcomings we need to address.
+There are two shortcomings we need to fix.
 First, our model predicts zero tip deflection near the start and end of the resonance.
 Contrast this to the measured tip deflections, which seems to settle at -80 and -110 μm respectively.

 The most likely reason for this is because our data zeroing step pushed the "measured" tip deflections past its true zero point.
 The seemingly negative values may be an artifact of the zeroing process.
 We need to account for this in our model.